GingerNinja23/ipop-documentation/Writing-a-controller.md

                 # we ignore connection status notification for now
                 elif msg_type == "con_stat": pass

-                # we create a connection if we see these types of messages
+                # we create a connection if we see these type of messages
                 elif msg_type == "con_req" or msg_type == "con_resp":
                     fpr_len = len(self.state["_fpr"])
                     fpr = msg["data"][:fpr_len]